mouhong/XHost/README.md

 **Note:** The `Description` and `Usage` properties are only used in the help.

-Then you can use the following command to add host entry for nuget.org:
+Then you can use `xhost -nuget` to add host entry for nuget.org.

-`xhost -nuget`